kidd001/rambo/README.rst

 =======
 A command line sprite tool for smashing your images into sprites.

-Includes [pypacker](http://jwezorek.com/2013/01/sprite-packing-in-python/), written by Joe Wezorek.
+Includes `pypacker <http://jwezorek.com/2013/01/sprite-packing-in-python/>`_., written by Joe Wezorek.

 Features
 --------